Skip to main content

 The following parameters can be used in this.sessionManager.init():

-There are several functions for working with sessions:
+Several functions exist for working with sessions:

 .get()